 Slowly, Mindo became known in the international scientific community as an area incomparably rich in biodiversity.
 Efrain began as a naturalist guide to the scientists and few tourists that passed through.
 His interest and knowledge in botany and ornithology grew, leading him to guide all over Ecuador.
 By the late `90s Mindo's name was more common in international birdwatching circles.
 Since the declaration made by Birdlife international in 1997 of the Mindo area as an International Important Bird Area (IBA) this town has become an ecotourism destination.

 In early 2001 the transnational petroleum conglomerate OCP (Oleoducto de Crudos Pesados, or Heavy Crude Pipeline) made their plans public for building a new pipeline from the Amazon to the Pacific Coast that would cross right through some of the most seismically unstable and environmentally bio-diverse stretches of Ecuadorian virgin cloud forest.
 The community of Mindo was immediately concerned about the impacts that this pipeline would have on the area and armed its protest against the pipeline company.
 Molly and Efrain, together with a large group of informed and concerned community members, formed the foundation Acción Por la Vida (Action for Life) that headed some of the most successful protests in Ecuador against the OCP.

 These days Efrain continues to dedicate much of his time and efforts to the community of Mindo.
 He is currently involved in the city planning commission, working to ensure that growth and development in the Mindo area continues in a positive and non-destructive direction.
 In addition, both Efrain and Molly are active members in the local chapter of the Northwest Tourism Council of Ecuador.
 They support the council by developing strategic relationships with international tourism groups in order to promote tourism in the Andean Choco Region in northwestern Ecuador.

-With a long history of service and local knowledge, Molly and Efrain have spent years making Casa Divina Lodge a comfortable, conscientious and enjoyable destination for those interested in appreciating and learning about this special corner of the world.
+With a long history of service and local knowledge, Molly and Efrain have spent years making Casa Divina Lodge a comfortable, conscientious and enjoyable destination for those interested in appreciating and learning about this unique place in the cloud forest.